What are Canonical Issues in SEO and How to Fix them?

 Canonicalization in SEO

-A canonical issue in SEO occurs when a website has numerous URLs that display similar information.
+Canonical issues in SEO occur when a website has numerous URLs that display similar information.
 They can also emerge as a result of ineffective redirection.
 They are, however, frequently the result of syndicating and publishing articles on many URLs without adequate clean-up efforts to assure uniqueness across those appearances (i.e., search engine optimization).

 Common Causes of Canonical Issues